worldsolarchallenge/wscfront/README.md

-# WSC Distances
+# WSC Earth

 This project is in aid of the [Bridgestone World Solar Challenge](https://www.worldsolarchallenge.org/).

 This is a demonstration of a [python3 project](https://www.python.org/) which reads from an [Influx v2 database](https://www.influxdata.com/) using the [Influx Python integration](https://www.influxdata.com/blog/getting-started-with-python-and-influxdb-v2-0/) and [Flux query](https://docs.influxdata.com/influxdb/cloud/query-data/get-started/), and generates a web page using [Flask](https://flask.palletsprojects.com/en/2.0.x/).
+The web page contains a google map, inserted using the Google Maps API.

-This is used to show sample data here: [http://telemetry.worldsolarchallenge.org/wscdistances/sample/](http://telemetry.worldsolarchallenge.org/wscdistances/sample/)
+This is used to show sample data here: [http://telemetry.worldsolarchallenge.org/wscearth/sample/](http://telemetry.worldsolarchallenge.org/wscearth/sample/)

 ## Build and Run